rudolphreti/BewerbungMaster/README.md

 # BewerbungMaster

-BewerbungMaster is a Blazor web application designed to efficiently manage job applications.
-This application allows users to add, display, and delete job applications, as well as generate related documents such as CVs and cover letters.
+BewerbungMaster is a Blazor web application designed to efficiently create and manage job applications.
 This project is an evolution of an older Python-based project, which can be found at: https://github.com/rudolphreti/autobewerbung

 ## Features
 - Document generation (CVs, cover letters)